Isa Boletini: 1908–1911

-During the Young Turk revolution (1908), a large gathering in Firzovik (Ferizaj) of local urban notables and Muslim clergy (ulema) backed restoration of the constitution while Boletini on the side of the chieftains viewed that position as disloyalty to the sultan.
+During the Young Turk Revolution (1908), a large gathering in Firzovik of local urban notables and Muslim clergy (ulama) backed restoration of the constitution while Boletini on the side of the chieftains viewed that position as disloyalty to the sultan.
 He withdrew his forces before a decision could be made realizing the weakness of his position.
 During the revolution, rumors of the time had it that Abdul Hamid II asked Boletini for assistance to disperse the Firzovik gathering.
 He was loyal to the sultan though in 1908 Boletini had given his initial support to the Young Turks and later fought against their government.
 Boletini was deputy of Kosovo in the Ottoman Assembly between 1908 and 1912.

 The Committee of Union and Progress, within c. a month of the restoration of the constitution, decided to address blood feuding matters in Kosovo, sentencing Albanians engaged in killings.
 Toward the end of 1908 aggressive measures was pushed by locals – Nexhip Draga and other notables in Kosovo viewed Boletini as a nuisance, threat and loyalist of sultan Abdulhamid II and lobbied the new Young Turk (CUP) government for his arrest and destruction of his kulla (tower house).
 Class differences of Draga, a landowner wanting law and order and Boletini, a chieftain preferring maintenance of old privileges and autonomy along with the disagreement in Firzovik about the restoration of the constitution resulted in the rift.
 Unable to convince CUP members in Mitrovica to take action, Draga traveled to Salonika and pleaded his case to the local CUP committee who approved and got the Ottoman government to act against Boletini.
 The Ottoman government needing a pretext for action sent an officer with some soldiers to serve a court order to Boletini for illegally receiving land from the sultan that previously belonged to a local named Haxhi Ali.
 Boletini scoffed at the charges, cursed the Young Turk revolution and threw the Ottoman authorities out.
 Ottoman forces arrived at his stronghold shortly after, resulting in an attack and fierce firefight with Boletini escaping with a small group of men and his kulla was razed to the ground.
 Local Ottoman authorities like the mutasarrif of İpek (Pejë) advised the Young Turk government against action on Boletini on grounds it could produce larger troubles for the state and instead advocated for a show of force to make local chieftains submit.
 After the events with Boletini, the Ottoman army then went throughout Kosovo and razed other kullas of several chieftains involved in the deruhdecilik (protection "racket") system.